 SupplyLogic has been updated to support the new MSA reporting requirements, STARS Tobacco Products Reporting Package.

-These changes include the reporting of floor returns and the break out of customer returns into sellable and non-sellable returns.
+Current changes due January 2021 include delivery date for transactions.
+Previous changes include the reporting of floor returns and the break out of customer returns into sellable and non-sellable returns.

 SupplyLogic provides for manual entry of customer orders.
 Since accurate inventory is maintained by the system, shortages can be known at the time of placing the order.
 SupplyLogic generates a picking document for items to be picked for route delivery or customer pick up.
 As the order is picked, any changes can be made to the picking document without re-entry of information.
 As the picking is completed, the inventory is again automatically adjusted.